internetarchive/Zeno/internal/pkg/preprocessor/README.md

 ErrPreprocessorAlreadyInitialized || ErrPreprocessorNotInitialized
 ```

-### Preprocessing Items
+### Preprocessoring Items
-To preprocess an item, send it to the input channel:
+To preprocessor an item, send it to the input channel:
 ```go
 item := &models.Item{
     UUID:   uuid.New(),